restpose/restpose/docs/collections.rst

 Timestamp fields expect an integer number of seconds since the Unix epoch (1970).
 They can only handle positive values.

-They have one additional parameter: the "slot" parameter, which is an unsigned integer value.
+They have one additional parameter: the "slot" parameter, which is the number or name of the slot that the timestamps will be stored in.
 Each timestamp that should be searchable should be given a distinct value for the "slot" parameter.
+See the `slot_numbers`_ section for more details about slot numbers.

 Date fields
 -----------